PRBioimages/vesselsegmentation/3dunet_results/from_scratch_test6_last/prediction/other/close/readme.txt

-output folder for storing closing results
+The output folder for storing closing operation results.